bassdye/Dye_et_al_ind_level_temp_model/README.md

   - Resource levels (1.0, 0.7, 0.5) are indicated in the file name (e.g. feed_1 is resource level 1).

 ## Dye et al. publication
-<sup>Submitted to the journal Fish and Fisheries for peer review.<sup>

 A generic bioenergetics-based model for predicting how warming and resource levels impact the performance of fish in different guilds